-Public Engagement Commission (PEC) finally recommended public-consulted management options for Spent Nuclear Fuel, as a candidate national policy to the Government, MOTIE in June 2015.

-Final 10 recommendations were made for National Policy and implementation of SNF, some key milestone and recommendations are as follows:
+Public Engagement Commission (PEC) finally recommended public-consulted management options for Spent Nuclear Fuel, as a candidate national policy to the Government, Ministry of Trade, Industry and Energy (MOTIE) in June 2015.
+Final 10 recommendations were made for National Policy and implementation of Spent Nuclear Fuel (SNF), some key milestone and recommendations are as follows:

 - 1. Top priority principles of SNF management policy is public safety.
 We need to manage SNF effectively and safely under the governmental responsibility.
 It is intended that the selected management technology has been proven from the relevant experts.
 The results of technology application should not put undue burden on future generations. - 2.
 A stable storage facility should be provided before beyond the current temporary storage capacity or before the operation permission period expires. - 3.
 Permanent disposal facilities should be constructed and operated with the goal of 2051.
-For this reason, Underground research laboratory (URL) in the same area and on-site and site conditions of disposal facilities by selecting the site and construction process in 2020 should be started and the empirical study should be initiated in 2030.
+For this reason, Underground research laboratory (URL) in the same area and on-site and site conditions of disposal facilities by selecting the site and construction process in 2020 should be started and the empirical study should be initiated in 2030. - 4.
+The "Environmental Monitoring Center (tentative name)" that can be joined by local residents should be established at a disposal facility and the underground laboratory (URL) area.
+Paying the cost to the region is recommended to construct a stable economic base and raise the quality of life.